alex1115alex/Wearables-Telescope/README.md

 * Finish the following API calls
 * * time (Finish the logic behind this - right now it just uses a dummy value regardless of what is sent via bluetooth
 * * temperature (temperature is stored as a variable but never used.
 This needs automatic syncing... mostly work for Android app)

+## UPDATE #1

+I was able to make a lot of progress on the software this week.
+It's not exactly everything I wanted to do, but I took care of the difficult problems meaning it should be somewhat easy to add the remaining features sometime down the line.
+As such, from now on I'll be working on the hardware.

+Picking up from last week, I started doing real work on the app.
+Here were the MVP requirements along with some notes on each:

+### On boot, pair with the ESP32 via bluetooth

+* I set the app up so that it starts scanning for bluetooth on boot and tries to connect to any device with the name "ESP32test".

+### Automatically reconnect to the ESP32 if connection is lost

+* The pairing function just reruns itself whenever there isn't a current connection.
+This is a really ugly solution, but works provided you don't reload the code in Flutter, which isn't something I'm sure a normal user (me) would be able to reproduce with a release build.
+* * On the ESP32 side of things, I found the ESP32-PICO-D4 chip (the one the TinyPICO runs on) isn't able to gracefully accept new connections after one is dropped, or at least there isn't an easy way to do this.
+As such, I went the "lovably janky" route and just have the ESP32 do a full reset whenever the bluetooth connection is lost.

+### On boot (and periodically) send the current time + outdoor temperature to the ESP32

+* This is pretty self explanatory (and simple on my end!), but if you're interested, I merged time and temperature into a single "sync" api call.

+* There was a bit of a struggle here in that the ESP32's real-time clock isn't exactly very accurate... especially when you have a contant composite video stream AND a bluetooth connection messing with the timings and whatnot.
+To be honest I don't 100% know if those two things are messing with it - I'm not a hardware guy - so I "fixed" this by just syncing every 10 minutes.
+* * I haven't gotten much of a chance to see how this affects my phone's battery life, but I can't imagine it'll be pretty.

+### Listen for relevant notifications and send them to the ESP32

+* This was *mostly* straightforward, with a couple exceptions:
+* * I needed to make a blacklist for app packagenames because some apps spam notifications.
+The winner on my shitlist here is "com.android.systemui" which gives me a new notification every 60 seconds to tell me how long it'll take until my phone is done charging.
+* * I encountered a bug in the "notifications" flutter package which caused the app to crash upon receiving a GMail notification.
+The fix required I do something absolutely disgusting: fork a dependency to edit a single line in a file.

+### Theme support

+* I made all the colors pull from a "Theme" object which includes a textColor, backgroundColorPrimary, backgroundColorSecondary, and flair.
+* Premade themes: basic light, basic dark, cyberpunk
+* I am horrible with matching colors especially when limited to an 8bit color set that doesn't even display correctly

+## Let's talk hardware

+As I said, the next and final week will be all about the hardware.
+I haven't gotten started on any concrete designs, but it's been a topic on my mind for the last while, so I'll share some thoughts:

+* The original plan was a 3Dprinted pair of glasses, or sunglasses with a custom arm.
+* * Benefits: Can distribute tech/battery between the arms of the glasses.
+Beamsplitter built into the lens.
+* * Cons: Incompatible with prescription lenses.
+Will look like a goober.

+* The new plan is a clip-on system like with my first smartglasses project, albeit with some sort of system to keep it neatly fixed to my current frames.
+* * I'm debating taking the magnifying housing off the microdisplay (you can see what I mean in the first few videos) and making my own custom one.
+* * * Pros: The whole package would be much smaller (especially important when it's next to your eye).
+* * * Cons: Would be some extra effort, but more importantly would be extremely risky: I'd need to unclip the ZIF connector on the microdisplay which I've never done before.
+If I mess up, I can't get another in time for the due date.
+* For the button to cycle notifications, my job's already simplified by the fact that the ESP32's GPIOs have built-in pullup resistors.
+* I'm exploring button types:
+* * Touch sensitive button using a nail (or similar) - would be cool but no tactile feedback
+* * * Cherry MX Brown switch - I have some on-hand and the tactile feedback would be hilarious.
+Might be too bulky though.